SARAD-GmbH/RegServer/README.md

 to create the virtual environment.

-    pipenv install --ignore-pipfile
+    pipenv install

 to install all required dependencies.

-If you want to do further development and use modules that are only required during the development (for instance test), use
+If you want to do further development and use modules that are only required during the development or to make the documentation using SPHINX, use

-    pipenv install --dev --ignore-pipfile
+    pipenv install --dev

+### Configuration ###
+In the configuration file `src\config.toml`, you can switch on or off the various frontends and backends and set other parameters that will change the functionality of the software. `doc\config.example.toml` is a commented version of this configuration file containing all configurable parameters.

 ### Usage ###